ngcaobaolong/InCTF/Secure Extractor/readme.md

 The reason why i didnt solve the challenge during contest time is because I skipped the **updater** file.
 You learn something new everyday.

+Kudos to @vudq for helping me to solve this challenge

 Thanks for reading.